sisrfeng/coc-wiki/Using-coc-extensions.md

 ### Update extensions

-You **don't** need to update coc extensions manually, coc detects acceptable new version of installed extension everyday (by default) the first time it starts.
-When it finds a new version of an extension, it will update it for you automatically.

-To disable automatic updates, change the setting: `coc.preferences.extensionUpdateCheck` to `"never"`.

 Use the command `:CocUpdate` or `:CocUpdateSync` to update all extensions to the latest version.

+You can enable automatic update by configuration `coc.preferences.extensionUpdateCheck` to `"daily"`, which defaults to `"never"`.

 To upgrade extensions with shell script, use command like: